Bisulfide

 Bisulfide (or bisulphide in British English) is an inorganic anion with the chemical formula HS^{−} (also written as SH^{−}).
-It contributes no color to bisulfide salts, and its salts may have a distinctive putrid smell.
+It contributes no color to bisulfide salts.
+It often coexists with hydrogen sulfide, which has a distinctive putrid smell.
 It is a strong base.
-Bisulfide solutions are corrosive and attack the skin.

-It is an important chemical reagent and an industrial chemical, mainly used in paper pulp industry (Kraft process), textiles, synthetic flavors, coloring brasses, and iron control.
+It is an important chemical reagent and an industrial chemical, mainly used in paper pulp industry (Kraft process).

 Properties

 A variety of salts are known, including sodium hydrosulfide and potassium hydrosulfide.
 Ammonium hydrosulfide, a component of "stink bombs" has not been isolated as a pure solid.
 Some compounds described as salts of the sulfide dianion contain primarily hydrosulfide.
 For example, the hydrated form of sodium sulfide, nominally with the formula Na2S * 9 H2O, is better described as NaSH * NaOH * 8 H2O.

-The UV–visible spectrum of septic sewage from three different sites.
-The absorption of bisulfide is observed around 230 nm in each case.

 Aqueous bisulfide absorbs light at around 230 nm in the UV–visible spectrum.
 Using this approach, bisulfide has been detected in the ocean and in sewage.

-Bisulfide should not be confused with the disulfide dianion, S2(2−), or ^{−}S–S^{−}.

 Basicity

-At physiological pH, hydrogen sulfide is fully ionized to bisulfide (HS^{−}).
+At physiological pH, hydrogen sulfide is almost fully ionized to bisulfide (HS^{−}).
 Therefore, in biochemical settings, "hydrogen sulfide" is often used to mean, bisulfide.
 Hydrosulfide has been identified as the third gasotransmitter along with nitric oxide and carbon monoxide.

-The bisulfide anion can accept a proton: